Skynet (satellite): Skynet 6 future vision

-During 2023 contractors were preparing to bid on the SkyNet Enduring Capability programme, which is split into two contracts: the major one to deliver a constellation of up to three geostationary wideband satellite systems for launch from 2028 to 2030, and a smaller contract for a narrowband service for tactical battlefield access.
+During 2023 contractors were preparing to bid on the SkyNet Enduring Capability (Skynet 6EC) programme, which is split into two contracts: the major one to deliver a constellation of up to three geostationary wideband satellite systems for launch from 2028 to 2030, and a smaller contract for a narrowband service for tactical battlefield access.
+The narrowband satellite contract was subsequently cancelled under the MOD's 2026 Defence Investment Plan, leaving the Skynet 6EC programme consisting of just the wideband satellites.